 What Are Three Inside Up Patterns?

 A three inside up pattern consists of four candlesticks that form near support levels.
-The 1st candle is bearish, the 2nd is a spinning top or doji that forms a bullish harami, and the other 2 candles form higher highs.
-Typically, the 4th candle forms a bullish reversal pattern.
+The first candle is bearish, the second is a spinning top or doji that forms a bullish harami, and the other two candles form higher highs.
+Typically, the fourth candle forms a bullish reversal pattern.

 Three inside up patterns are three candlesticks patterns.
 First you need a downtrend to be in place.
 The downtrend doesn’t have to be a long term one either.
 Sometimes a short term downtrend is all you need.